 A Disclosure Statement, a model of which shall be available from the Board.
 A Disclosure Statement shall also be given to each client, advising him/her of the risks and possible consequences of body art procedures.

-(2)The name, address and phone number of the Edgartown Board of Health
+(2)The name, address and phone number of the Chilmark Board of Health

 (3) An Emergency Plan, including: